BLUE HORIZON 1261

 The small group in the wolf's office turned to look at the speaker standing just outside the open door.
 Connie Davies looked as if she were forty pounds heavier.
 Even her feet looked like thick sausages beneath her socks.

 The nurse smiled and looked down at her garments.
 "I'm wearing about half of my closet," she explained.
 When the four of them looked at her incredulously, she shrugged her shoulders, something not very noticeable in her current state.
 "I don't have fur like you guys do!
 I have to dress in multiple layers to stay warm."

 Having recovered from the vixen's private comment, the ship's first officer let out an amused chuckle, but then his eyes lit up with a sudden thought.
 "You know, I think s-she has the right idea!" he exclaimed.

 "What do you mean?"
 Merlin asked.

-"We have s-seventy-eight crates full of clothing down in the hold!"
+"We have a number of crates full of clothing down in the hold!"